macc0der/datacleaning/Codebook.md

 - 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'mean_sd_features.txt': List of all variables which are mean and standard deviation of the features.
+- 'output/mean_sd_features.txt': List of all variables which are mean and standard deviation of the features.

-- 'averages_mean_sd_features.txt': List of all variables in the averages data set.
+- 'output/averages_mean_sd_features.txt': List of all variables in the averages data set.

-- 'output/mean_and_standard_deviations.csv': Data set which has the mean and standard deviation of feature variables
+- 'output/mean_and_standard_deviations.txt': Data set which has the mean and standard deviation of feature variables

-- 'output/averages_features.csv': Data set which has average values of all the mean and standard deviation features for every combination of subject and the activity they performed
+- 'output/averages_features.txt': Data set which has average values of all the mean and standard deviation features for every combination of subject and the activity they performed